An0r4ck/se_project_express/README.md

 ### Testing

-Testing is done primarily with the Sprint 12 Test Suite through Postman
+Testing is done primarily with the Sprint 13 Test Suite through Postman

 #### Project Pitch

-Project Pitch will be submitted upon fixing all potential mistakes within the project
+I have made a video [linked here](https://drive.google.com/file/d/1lnJhs2-iJsll4-sXf6HhDPiAqkyBCdgU/view?usp=drive_link), where I describe the project and some challenges I faced while building it.
+I was allowed to film my project pitch without having to film my face.